Table of Contents

 - Includes embedded servers and production-ready features

-Choosing the right tool from the available Backend Frameworks for Web Development can speed up your project and ensure better architecture.
+Choosing an experienced website development company from the available options can accelerate your project and ensure better architecture.

 2. Database Management Tools

-Databases store the data that drives your application.
-Choosing the right type of database (SQL vs NoSQL) and the right tool can significantly impact performance and scalability.
+Databases store the data that powers your application.
+Choosing the right type of database, whether SQL or NoSQL, and the appropriate tool can significantly affect performance and scalability.

 MySQL / PostgreSQL